NoKlyf/LGNCompiler/README.md

 # LGNCompiler
-A compiler for my own programming language called LGN The compiler is written in C++
+A compiler for my own programming language called LGN.
+The compiler is written in C++

 # Usage